delalieuxmatt/DistrSysLabo2/Distr_sys_lab_3/Cipher.md

 | **GCM** | Like CTR but with authentication (integrity check).                           | ✅  | ✅ Yes (recommended) |

 ### Padding Schemes
+Padding fills up the last block of plaintext so its length matches the block size required by the cipher (for AES, that’s 16 bytes).

 | Padding             | Description                                                            |
 | ------------------- | ---------------------------------------------------------------------- |